mutt0-ds/mutt0-ds.github.io/_posts/2022-11-04-turbulent-journey-power-bi-source-control.md

 ### 3. Git Checkout

 The pipeline is executing a `git checkout` behind the scenes by default to retrive all the files in the repository, but I had to declare it esplicitly.
 The trick here is to add `persistCredentials: true` to keep the git credentials for the next steps.
-Otherwise (again, experienced firsthand), gut

 ```yaml
 steps: